 - Participating in training activities while on the trial grounds other than in designated areas is prohibited.

 - If trial management discovers inhumane treatment to dog or livestock, they may bar the responsible party from further participation in the trial.
 The decision as to inhumane treatment of animals may be based on the consultation with a veterinarian.
 If trial management determines, in its sole discretion, that the welfare of the animal requires immediate action and a veterinarian is not available, trial management may take any action that they deem appropriate to ensure the safety and well being of the animal(s).
 If trial management deems on field behavior to be inhumane treatment during a competition, trial management may consult with the judge of the trial before taking any action allowed by this Section.
-If any action is taken, within 10 days of the completion of the trial, the trial officials shall notify the President or Secretary of the HA of the details of the occurrence and the matter shall be referred to the Disciplinary Committee to consider disciplinary action against the responsible party.
+If any action is taken, within 10 days of the completion of the trial, the trial officials shall notify the President or Secretary of the HA of the details of the occurrence and the matter shall be referred to the Grievance Committee to consider disciplinary action against the responsible party.
 Notification of the conduct and action taken shall constitute a complaint under this Section.

 may warrant a warning and, if the circumstances are egregious or interfere with the judge or a handler,

 - Talking with the judges about any trial related matter throughout the duration of the trial or discussing with the judge any ideas or methods of judging or handling except at approved handlers' meetings.
 This provision does not apply to a judge's clerk/scribe or to anyone that the judge is willing to mentor as a potential judge.